 You should drink only bottled water or water that has been boiled.

 Electricity is the same as the U.S. however some outlets may not accept a three prong plug, so bring a converter.
-If you plan to use a laptop, purchase a surge protector in Cozumel to protect your computer.
+If you plan to use a laptop, bring or purchase a surge protector in Cozumel.

 Don’t take photos of military, high security areas or local people unless you have their permission.